-His work has appeared in the New York Times, The Los Angeles Times, The Boston Globe, Newsweek, Outside.com, OnEarth.org, GEO, Der Spiegel, The Denver Post, The Atlanta Journal and Constitution, and numerous other publications in the United States and abroad.
-He has appeared on the PBS NewsHour with Judy Woodruff, All Things Considered on National Public Radio, Dateline NBC, and many other radio and television programs.
-From 1987 until 2008 he was a staff photographer, picture editor and writer at The Hartford Courant, in Hartford, Connecticut.
+Michael’s photography was featured in the Ken Burns/Lynn Novick documentary The Vietnam War and he has appeared on the HBO program Last Week Tonight with John Oliver; in the American Experience documentary The Big Burn on PBS; in the Denver Post’s Emmy Award-winning documentary The Fire Line and in numerous other film, television and radio programs.
+His writing, investigations and photojournalism focus on a wide range of environmental issues including wildfire and other climate-related hazards, deforestation, climate change, fisheries, energy, development and endangered species.
+His work has appeared in the New York Times, The Los Angeles Times, The Washington Post, The Boston Globe, The Chicago Tribune, Newsweek, Outside, OnEarth.org, GEO, Der Spiegel, The Denver Post, The Atlanta Journal and Constitution, and numerous other publications in the United States and abroad.
+He has appeared on the PBS NewsHour with Judy Woodruff, All Things Considered and Weekend Edition Sunday on National Public Radio, Dateline NBC and many other radio and television programs.

-For more than two decades Michael has taken his cameras and notebooks to the most difficult to reach environments on the planet.
-He has worked as a forest firefighter, circumnavigated Long Island Sound in a sea kayak, trekked through the rainforests of Brazil and Costa Rica, documented veterans mapping minefields in Vietnam, sailed aboard the Amistad, ridden fishing vessels into the Atlantic Ocean, and climbed to the summit of Ama Dablam, a 22,494-foot peak in Nepal.
-In 2004 and 2006 he climbed on Mount Everest to investigate crime in the Himalaya.
+For more than two decades Michael has taken his cameras and notebooks to some of the most difficult to reach environments on the planet.
+He has fought forest fires with the U.S. Forest Service, circumnavigated Long Island Sound in a sea kayak, trekked deep into the burning rainforests of Brazil and Indonesia, accompanied veterans mapping minefields in Vietnam, ridden fishing vessels into the Atlantic Ocean and climbed Himalayan peaks in Nepal and Tibet.
+In 2004 and 2006 he climbed on Mount Everest to investigate crime on the mountain’s slopes.

-Michael’s multimedia speaking engagements have drawn hundreds of visitors to universities and corporate events across the United States.
+Michael’s multimedia speaking engagements have drawn hundreds of visitors to universities, municipal auditoriums and corporate events across the United States.
 His photographs and video make for uniquely inspiring and motivating events.

 Michael completed photojournalism and news/editorial programs at the University of Missouri, was a Davidoff Scholar at the Wesleyan Writers Workshop and a Ted Scripps Fellow in Environmental Journalism at the University of Colorado Boulder.